 How to Recover Deleted Folders on a Mac

-If you’re certain that the needed folder is lost, you should choose a recovery method depending on your situation and move forward with the folder recovery.
+If you’re certain that the needed folder is deleted, you should choose a recovery method depending on your situation and move forward with the folder recovery.

 After you realize that you’ve mistakenly deleted an important folder, the first thing that you should do is to check your trash bin.
 Once you delete a file or a folder from your Mac, it goes directly into Trash.